 Japan is not expensive

 For so many years tourists avoided visiting Japan because of the "super expensive" label.
 In reality, Japan is not expensive.
 Sure, if you compare it with the living costs in Cambodia, Japan is rather pricey, but I'm comparing it to the living standards in the US, UK and Europe.
 You can eat a decent hot meal for as little as $3 if you know where to look.
-On that note, don't forget to make a list with all the popular Japanese food you need to try.
+On that note, don't forget to make a list of all the popular Japanese food you need to try.

 Japan has four Seasons